 “It really is an experience of a lifetime to attend Repton and is very much worth applying for a bursary if you are in need of one to gain such experience – I highly recommend it.”
 (Bursary Winner, 2018)

-Bursaries will be awarded to students, aged 16 to 19, who in the opinion of the committee, answer 2019’s extended question in the most interesting and apt manner, and whose financial and/or personal circumstances affect their chances of attending the Summer School.
+Bursaries will be awarded to students, aged 16 to 19, who in the opinion of the committee, answer that given year’s question in the most interesting and apt manner, and whose financial and/or personal circumstances affect their chances of attending the Summer School.

-Preference will be given to students who regularly attend the Association’s lectures but bursaries have so far been awarded every year to non-student members so please do apply if you would like to attend the Summer School and live in any of the following postcard areas: BB, FY, LA or PR.
+Preference will be given to students who regularly attend the Association’s lectures but bursaries have often been awarded to non-student members so please do apply if you would like to attend the Summer School and live in any of the following postcard areas: BB, FY, LA or PR.

 Classics Summer School Student Bursaries 2018